-The skills, backgrounds and even salaries of the people responsible for sales enablement can vary greatly from one company to the next.
+The skills, backgrounds, and even salaries of the people responsible for sales enablement can vary significantly from one company to the next.
 Some might oversee enablement for a large sales organization by themselves, while others might be part of a dedicated 5-person team.
-Factors like company size, industry and philosophy all influence what “good” sales enablement looks like to them.
+Factors like company size, industry, and philosophy influence what "good" sales enablement looks like to them.

-This blog will answer 5 major questions about hiring the perfect sales enablement leader for your organization, highlighting common responsibilities, key skills, potential interview questions and salary data.
+This blog will answer 5 major questions about hiring the perfect sales enablement leader for your organization, highlighting typical responsibilities, fundamental skills, potential interview questions, and salary data.

 What is a Sales Enablement Manager?

-The sales enablement manager develops and implements the training, content, processes, practices and tools needed to support salespeople throughout the buyer’s journey.
-This is accomplished by working collaboratively with company leadership, sales, marketing, partners and other key stakeholders to increase sales results and productivity.
+The sales enablement manager provides the training, content, processes, practices, and tools needed to support salespeople throughout the buyer's journey.
+A sales enablement manager's responsibilities include working collaboratively with sales, marketing, partners, and other key stakeholders to increase sales results and productivity.

 While "sales enablement manager" might be the most common enablement job title out there, it's also far from the only one.
 Other similar or related positions you might come across include: